Pylons/pyramid/docs/narr/views.rst

 request

-  A WebOb Request object representing the current WSGI request.
+  A :term:`WebOb` Request object representing the current WSGI request.

 The following types work as views in this style: